 1: This position reduces vehicle speed without using the brakes.
 You can use it for major/severe downgrades where the vehicle would otherwise accelerate due to steepness of grade.
 When you shift to 1 (First) it provides the lowest gear appropriate to current road speed and continues to downshift as the vehicle slows, eventually downshifting to 1 (First) gear.
 The transmission can be held in 1 (First) gear using Range Selection Mode or the shift lever.
-See "Range Selection Mode" under Manual Mode ⇔ 139.
+See "Range Selection Mode" under Manual may damage the transmission.

-Spinning the tires or holding the vehicle in one place on a hill using only the accelerator pedal may damage the transmission.
 The repair will not be covered by the vehicle warranty.
 If the vehicle is stuck, do not spin the tires.
 When stopping on a hill, use the brakes to hold the vehicle in place.